-A sore jaw can be a sign of teeth grinding, which usually occurs during sleep and can get worse when you’re stressed out.
+A sore jaw can be a sign of teeth grinding, which usually occurs during sleep and can be worsened when you’re stressed out.
 Ask your dentist about a nighttime mouth guard—up to 70% of people who use one reduce or stop grinding altogether.

 Dreams usually get progressively more positive as you sleep, so you wake up in a better mood than you were in when you went to bed.
-But when you’re stressed, you wake up more often; disrupting this process and allowing unpleasant imagery to recur all night.
+But when you’re stressed, you wake up more often, disrupting this process and allowing unpleasant imagery to recur all night.

 4. Bleeding Gums

 According to a Brazilian analysis of 14 past studies, stressed-out people have a higher risk of periodontal disease.
 Chronically elevated levels of the stress hormone cortisol may impair the immune system and allow bacteria to invade the gums, say researchers.